 At first glance, you will wonder if this manger was really made from recycled materials.
-The face of the images were made of coconut shell, the hair was made of corn hairs, and the other background decorations were made of corn husks.
+The faces of the characters were made of coconut shell, the hair was made of corn hairs, and the other background decorations were made of corn husks.
 Clothes were sacks used to store chestnuts.
 The group really exerted effort finding those materials.

-Main materials used here were obviously corn husks and newspaper...
+The main materials used here were obviously corn husks and newspaper.
 Mangers were made of weaved newspaper with a varnish of dark brown colors.
 Colored papers were scattered around the floor.
 These materials were also combined with Christmas lights.

-The manger was made of newspaper rolled thinly and then glued together for durability.
-The images were made of plastic bottles, crowns were covered by cookie and snacks wrappers, and shredded papers were used to appear like grass in the manger...
+This manger was made of newspaper rolled thinly and then glued together for durability.
+The characters were made of plastic bottles, crowns were covered by cookie and snacks wrappers, and shredded papers were used to appear like grass in the manger.
 Brown, used manila paper was shredded into smallest particles to add more dramatic effect.

 Another Life-Sized Entry